Struggling with getting your children to do chores without nagging or complaining? Learn what to do when your kids refuse to do chores.

 If your kids refuse to do chores, take a look at these tips below to turn things around.
 I hope they’ll come in handy as it has for this parent:

-1. Praise your child for good behavior
+1. Praise your kids for good behavior

 Praising your kids when they do chores—however imperfectly—works far better than correcting the times when they don’t.